 And it came to pass that when Moroni had proclaimed these words, behold, the people came running together with their armor girded about their loins, rending their garments in token, or as a covenant, that they would not forsake the Lord their God; or, in other words, if they should transgress the commandments of God, or fall into transgression, and be ashamed to take upon them the name of Christ, the Lord should rend them even as they had rent their garments.
 Now this was the covenant which they made, and they cast their garments at the feet of Moroni, saying: We covenant with our God, that we shall be destroyed, even as our brethren in the land northward, if we shall fall into transgression; yea, he may cast us at the feet of our enemies, even as we have cast our garments at thy feet to be trodden under foot, if we shall fall into transgression.
 Moroni said unto them: Behold, we are a remnant of the seed of Jacob; yea, we are a remnant of the seed of Joseph, whose coat was rent by his brethren into many pieces; yea, and now behold, let us remember to keep the commandments of God, or our garments shall be rent by our brethren, and we be cast into prison, or be sold, or be slain.

-Whatever a 20th or 21st century American may feel about the idea of making gruesome signs or gestures in token of a solemn covenant with God, the concept is authentically ancient and, when properly understood, can be powerfully motivating.
+Whatever a modern person may feel about the idea of making gruesome signs or gestures in token of a solemn covenant with God, the concept is authentically ancient and, when properly understood, can be powerfully motivating.

 Samuel the Lamanite and others prophesied many specific and marvelous signs that would precede Christ’s birth.
 As the time of Christ’s coming approached, there were “great signs given unto the people, and wonders; and the words of the prophets began to be fulfilled….
 Nevertheless, the people began to harden their hearts…, saying, Some things [the prophets] may have guessed right among so many, but…it is not reasonable that such a being as a Christ shall come” (Helaman 16:13-18).